BobSniz/BobSniz/README.md

 - 👋 Hi, I’m @BobSniz
 - 👀 I’m interested in Cyber Security
-- 🌱 I’m currently learning Computer Security and Forensics
+- 🌱 I’m currently undertaking a bachelor's degree in Computer Security and Forensics
 - 💞️ I’m looking to collaborate on security and grey hat hacking.
 - 📫 How to reach me ; robertsneeze05@gmail.com